kristianeo/QuizGonk/README.md

 A terminal-based quiz application built with Python and Blessed, featuring an interactive text-based interface for testing knowledge across various topics.

+The first version of the quiz with terminal inputs is available as V1.0 on GitHub.

 ## Table of Contents

 - [Features](#features)